Monster Taming/C6 The Auction Exploded with the Atmosphere!

 ...

-In the number one private room, a girl in lavish attire sprawled on a chair, laughing without a care.
+In the first private room, a girl in lavish attire sprawled across a chair, laughing uncontrollably.

 ...

-"Mike, we know fluff isn't your style, so let's cut to the chase."
+"Mike, we all know fluff isn't your style, so let's cut to the chase."

 "No, wait!
-Mike, I even love your ramblings!"
-It was that same burly voice.
+Mike, I even love your ramblings!" the same burly man chimed in.

 "No!
-Buddy, I suggest you drop it.
+Buddy, you might want to let this one go.
 I'm straight as an arrow.
-You might snag my body, but my heart's off-limits," Mike shot back, unfazed.
+You might snag my body, but my heart's off-limits," Mike shot back confidently.

 "Ha!"